-I would dare comparing Santiago to some cities in the US.
-Its architecture at times rememebred me Boston.
+I would dare to compare Santiago to some cities in the US.
+Its architecture at times remembered me Boston.
 And when I was having a drink in the rooftop bars of some of the hotels I felt like I was looking at the city lights at night of New York.
 Santiago even has a building with a roof similar to Chrysler building in NY (a bit smaller, there is a picture of it in the gallery).
-I only realized it when I saw it from the same rooftop bar at night when the lights illuminated it.
-I saw it also from the street during the day but I would never thought of comparing it to Chrystler Building.
+I only realised it when I saw it from the same rooftop bar at night when the lights illuminated it.
+I saw it also from the street during the day but I would never thought of comparing it to Chrysler Building.

 I loved walking on the streets of Santiago and watching the surrounding mountains which upper parts were covered with snow.
 In Santiago, compared to my Bogota, I felt much safer.
-However in the city center I felt a bit unsecure but I was avoiding empty streets and not wearing the camera around my neck.
+However, in the city center, I felt a bit, but I was avoiding empty streets and not wearing the camera around my neck.

 What I wasn’t expecting either was, that a random person I asked for a direction would point the direction with her finger, without even looking at us.
-Another tourist who saw the whole situation, told us how to get to Saint Lucia hill, adding that after sometime we should ask again in order not to get lost.
-When we asked another person to make sure that it was the right way, the guy looked at us and asked: ‘’do you want to go there walking?’’
-And started to laugh.
+Another tourist who saw the whole situation, told us how to get to Saint Lucia hill, adding that after some time we should ask again in order not to get lost.
+When we asked another person to make sure that it was the right way, the guy looked at us and asked: ‘’do you want to go there walking?’’, And he started to laugh.
 We had no idea why.
-He added that we will not get there walking.
-As it turned out we were just 10 minutes away walking or one metro stop.
+He added that we would not get there walking.
+As it turned out, we were just 10 minutes away walking or one metro stop.
 This is what we have expected to hear from him instead of a stupid laugh.

-Luckily, the above situations have not affected my ”love” to Sa similar to these 3 described above I will stop here.
+Luckily, the above situations have not affected my ”love” to Santiago.

-During one of the trips in Torres del Paine I met other travelers who weren’t impressed by Santiago at all.
-The city is very pleasant so I couldn´t understand why they didn’t like it.
+During one of the trips in Torres del Paine, I met other travellers who weren’t impressed by Santiago at all.
+The city is very charming, so I couldn´t understand why they didn’t like it.
+Besides I found it a perfect city to live just after spending just a few days there.
 Well, it depends on many things.
-I stayed in a very nice (posh) neighborhood of Santiago while they stayed in another, not as attractive neighborhood.
-Secondly, on my first day it was raining cats and dogs.
+I stayed in a very nice (posh) neighbourhood of Santiago while they stayed in another, not as attractive neighborhood.
+Secondly, on my first day, it was raining cats and dogs.
 Maybe this is why the next days I had great weather, blue skies, plenty of sunshine and excellent visibility.
-The travelers I met, could only get to know Santiago with smog due to fires on the surrounding hills.
+The travellers I met, could only get to know Santiago with smog due to fires on the surrounding hills.

-I also met a nice Chilean family who explained that the neighborhood where our hotel was, is called Sanhattan due to its resemblance to Manhattan in New York – wide and long streets with skyscrapers, cafes, bars and restaurant.
-I finally got an explanation why at the beginning I couldn´t stop comparing Santiago to New York especially while watching it from the rooftop restaurants.
+I also met a lovely Chilean family who explained that the neighbourhood where our hotel was, is called ”Sanhattan” due to its resemblance to Manhattan in New York – wide and long streets with skyscrapers, cafes, bars and restaurant.
+I finally got an explanation why at the beginning I couldn’t stop comparing Santiago to New York especially while watching it from the rooftop restaurants.

-Maybe it was just the wrong time or I kept bumping on the wrong people but I would definitely love to visit Chile again and give ourselves another chance as it is such an amazing country.
+Maybe it was just the wrong time, or I kept bumping on the wrong people, but I would definitely love to visit Chile again as it is such an amazing country.